-Profits attributable to shareholders, before dividends, of US\$3,053 million (2020: US\$2,919 million) have been transferred to reserves.
+Losses attributable to shareholders, before dividends, of US\$1,274 million (2021: profits attributable to shareholders, before dividends, of US\$3,053 million) have been transferred to reserves.
 Other movements in reserves are set out in the consolidated statement of changes in equity.